MX682X/PK5-UPDI-GDB-Server/README.md

 # Arduino IDE GDB Server for UPDI Debugging
  Python Script to start a debugging session with the manufacturer's ICDs

-Disclaimers:
+Things to know:
 1. I tried to avoid any trade-marketed terms, as I'm not affiliated with them,  so don't be surprised for my choice of words
-2. I tried to write this whole thing real quick, couldn't be a big deal, right?
-Ended up taking longer then expected.
-3. I have to focus on something else right now, this is why this is not finished yet.
-3. I'm no Python programmer, so the syntax is not the best.
+2. I'm no experienced Python programmer, so don't expect much code wise
-4. Still has a couple of bugs, but works more or less.
-(Breakpoints, CPU registers, Stepping, Flash Up- and Downloading)
+3. There might be some bugs, but I hope I've ironed out most.
+  - Known bugs: The Arduino debugger plug-in seems to hang after resetting the target
-5. needs pyusb, libusb_package and ElementTree python package to work
+4. needs pyusb, libusb_package and ElementTree python package to work
-6. Consider this more as a proof of concept then anything else
-7. Gonna need some expanding to work with more then the AVRxxDD28/DD32.
-8. You'll need a copy of avr-gdb.exe with XML support.
-One is distributed with the Studio
+5. You'll need a copy of avr-gdb.exe with XML support.
+One is distributed with the Studio.
+It needs to be copied to the compiler dictionary
+6. To start a GDB session, execute e.g. "pk_gdbserver.py -pavr32dd28 -V5000 -b750 -a" in a command lines
+ - -p specifies the part name
+ - -V when using a PK4/5 allows you to use the Power supply feature
+ - -b specifies the UPDI Clock in kHz
+ - -a keeps the session alive even if you stop it in the Arduino IDE (Allows you to upload new code without restarting the server)

+Credit where credit is due:
-9. Big thanks to pyOCD's gdbserver code, as without it, it would have taken way longer.
+- Big thanks to pyOCD's gdbserver code, as without it, it would have taken way longer to figure out gdb's inner workings
-10. To start a gdb session, execute pk_dgb.py

 To Work with the Arduno IDE you must add following lines to your platform.txt: